 - Two passport-sized photographs.

-- A detailed trekking itinerary, outlining your route and the areas you will explore.
+- A detailed trekking itinerary outlining your route and the areas you will explore.

-How Difficult is Annapurna Base Camp Trek:
+How difficult is the Annapurna Base Camp Trek?

 The Annapurna Base Camp Trek is graded as a moderate trek.
 Thus, it is suitable for individuals with a reasonable level of fitness.
 While the trek involves uphill and downhill sections, the pace is gradual, allowing for acclimatization.
 Our experienced guides will ensure your safety and comfort throughout the entire journey to Annapurna Base Camp Trek.